lawsonAGMT/bazel-compilation-database/README.md

 # You can tweak some behavior with flags:
 # 1. To use the source dir instead of bazel-execroot for directory in which clang commands are run.
 bazel-compdb -s
+# 1. To pass additional flags to bazel build
+bazel-compdb -o "<flags>"
 ```

 ### Selected targets